 - Some contain some of the ashes of Buddha or his close followers, or some object of theirs.

 - Some are built to celebrate some special event in Buddha’s life.

 - Some are built to symbolise some particular part of Buddhist beliefs

 - Some are built so that people can make special visits to pray.

-However, whatever they are called in different countries, and for whatever particular purpose they are build, all stupas contain a treasury of special objects, to give the stupa a strong energy.
+Whatever they are called in different countries, and for whatever particular purpose they are built, all stupas contain a number of special objects, stored in a 'treasury', to give the stupa a strong energy.